Prepare your evaluation dataset

 Evaluation dataset examples

-This section shows dataset examples using the Pandas Dataframe format.
-Note that only several data records are shown here as an example, and evaluation datasets usually have 100 or more data points.
-For best practices when preparing a dataset, see the Best practices section.
+This section shows dataset examples using the Pandas DataFrame format.
+The following examples are brief, but evaluation datasets usually have 100 or more data points.
+For recommendations on preparing a dataset, see the Best practices section.

 Pointwise model-based metrics

-The following is a summarization case to demonstrate a sample dataset for pointwise model-based metrics:
+The following summarization example shows a sample dataset for pointwise model-based metrics:

 prompts = [